Tim-Rohner/recipe-db/README.md

 - JSON

 ### Launch:
-Fork this repository and run it on your console with node.
+Fork this repository and run recipes.js on your console with node.